-- whether the union has carried out the TUC Stress MOT in your workplace - If yes, are actions being taken to address the issues identified? - If no, would it be useful to do so? - whether union reps, safety reps and union learning reps routinely discuss work-related stress and mental health issues with the employer - if there are any specific policies or procedures that relate to stress or mental health in your workplace - what steps are being taken to tackle work-related stress - what information or advice is available to members about maintaining mental health well-being.
+- whether the union has carried out the TUC Stress MOT in your workplace - If yes, are actions being taken to address the issues identified? - If no, would it be useful to do so? - whether union reps, safety reps and union learning reps routinely discuss work-related stress and mental health issues with the employer - if the employer applies the HSE Stress Management Standards - if there are any specific policies or procedures that relate to stress or mental health in your workplace - what steps are being taken to tackle work-related stress - what information or advice is available to members about maintaining mental health wellbeing.